traptinblur/VCID_2023_3rd_place_code/README.md

 One of:

-* Nvidia RTX 3090 with 24G RAM
+* Nvidia RTX 3090 with 24GB VRAM
-* Nvidia A100 with 40G RAM
+* Nvidia A100 with 40GB VRAM

 When TRAIN on big resolution you may need one of:

-* 4x Nvidia RTX 3090 with 24G RAM
+* 4x Nvidia RTX 3090 with 24GB VRAM
-* 4x Nvidia A100 with 40G RAM
+* 4x Nvidia A100 with 40GB VRAM

 ## Base Libraries